-- Grant rounds will generally not be open to applicants over the Christmas period, and in most cases grant rounds will close at least one week before Christmas.
-However, if the convening of a grants round over the Christmas period is unavoidable, extra time will generally be allowed for the lodgement of grant applications and the grant round will generally close no earlier than late January.
+- Grant rounds will generally not be open to applicants over the Christmas period.
+In most cases grant rounds will close at least one week before Christmas.
+However, if the convening of a grants round over the Christmas period is unavoidable, we will generally allow extra time for the lodgement of grant applications and the grant round will generally close no earlier than late January.

 - Grants rounds will generally not commence in the first three weeks of January.

-- A three month transition period will generally be provided to current grantees that are unsuccessful in obtaining further funding (e.g. current grantees will be notified that they are unsuccessful by 31 March for agreements expiring on 30 June).
+- We will generally provide a three month transition period to current grantees that are unsuccessful in obtaining further funding (e.g. current grantees will be notified that they are unsuccessful by 31 March for agreements expiring on 30 June).

-- Current grantees that are short-listed for further funding will not be expected to operate without a funding agreement in place (i.e. a new agreement will be executed prior to the expiry of the current agreement).
+- We will not require current grantees that are short-listed for further funding to operate without a grant agreement in place (i.e. a new agreement will be executed prior to the expiry of the current agreement).